 This Vegan Ginger and Pear Sticky Toffee Pudding is best served with vegan ice-cream or vegan cream, drizzled in extra toffee sauce and a big dollop of love!

 This warming, spiced and delicious Vegan Ginger and Pear Sticky Toffee Pudding is delectable.
 Not your usual, it has been festive-ed it up (is that a word?
-It is now!) with the Christmas spice ginger, and added pears for that winter feel and to add extra texture to the dish.
-Incredible with vegan ice-cream or vegan cream after that delicious roast dinner!
+It is now!) with spicy ginger, and added pears for that winter feel.
+Incredible with vegan ice-cream or vegan cream!

 - 3 whole pears